CS-DS-125/125book/py4e_rst/04-functions.rst

 .. index:: parentheses!argument in

-It is common to say that a function “takes” an argument and “returns” a result.
+It is common to say that a function "takes" an argument and "returns" a result.
 The result is called the *return value*.